 Ballard Wild Swimmers on New Year's Day

-My swimming pod kept it up all season with some glorious cold sunny days and some stormy, rainy days.
-We made it through the winter swimming/dipping every week, sometimes 3 or more times!
+My swimming pod kept it up all season with some glorious cold sunny days and stormy, rainy days.
+We made it through the winter swimming/dipping every week, and one week went every other day!

 Sunset swim, Shilshole Bay, February 10, 2023